Beaver Lake Nature Center

 Beaver Lake Nature Center is a 661 acre natural area located 4 mi west of Baldwinsville, New York.
 The Nature Center is an Onondaga County Parks facility and is meant to expose visitors to a variety of outdoor experiences.

 The nature center is open year-round (except Thanksgiving and Christmas) from 7:30 a.m. to near dusk.
-There is a $5 per vehicle admission fee for visiting (2018).
+There is a $5 per vehicle admission fee for visiting (2025).
+Dogs, except service animals are not permitted at the Park.
+Fishing and bikes are also not permitted in the Park.